Subscribe and Save 35% on First Subscription | Code: PET35

 There are a lot of health benefits to using CBD, and you have a lot of options to choose from, whether you're using CBD for yourself or giving it to your dog, cat, or another pet.
 If you've never tried CBD before, we recommend trying out a full spectrum CBD oil as your first CBD item.
 They provide fast effects and allow you to try different dosages out to see what you prefer.

-To use a CBD oil, simply hold the oil under your tongue for 30-60 seconds for the fastest effects.
-Don’t worry if you accidentally swallow before the allotted time is up.
+To use CBD oil, simply hold the oil under your tongue for 30-60 seconds for the fastest effects.
+Don’t worry if you accidentally swallow before the allotted time is up as it’s not like your dog or cat is going to hold the oil under their tongue, and they still see the same benefits.
 All that happens if immediately swallowed is the effects will take a few minutes longer to set in.
 The full range of health benefits will still be there.
 This is why we still recommend the oil form when giving CBD to a pet for the first time.
+CBD oil can be incorporated into treats and foods, but the effect will take longer due to digestion.

 How Much CBD?